barlima/pathfinder_leaflet/README.md

 ### Required repositories

-Clone the [OSRM](https://github.com/Project-OSRM/osrm-backend) repository to your working directory and [build for source](https://github.com/Project-OSRM/osrm-backend#building-from-source).
+Clone the [OSRM](https://github.com/Project-OSRM/osrm-backend) repository to your working directory and [build it from source](https://github.com/Project-OSRM/osrm-backend#building-from-source).

 Make sure that **NodeJS** and **npm** have been installed successfully.
 Install [Leaflet Routing Machine](https://github.com/Project-OSRM/osrm-backend#building-from-source) package and connect it with the **pathfinder_leaflet** application.